maldorne/hexagon/docs/install/docker/readme.md

 2. Run the container in background:

-   `docker run --rm -d -p 23:5000 --name hexagon ghcr.io/maldorne/hexagon:latest`
+   - `docker run --rm -d -p 23:5000 --name hexagon ghcr.io/maldorne/hexagon:latest`
+   - `docker stop hexagon` will stop the container.

-3. Connect to the container if needed:
+3. Connect to the container if needed (it has to be running, see previous step):

    `docker exec -it hexagon bash`